 - 1. To relate land use and density to land suitability, utility availability, existing land use, and the recommendations for each sub area. - 2.
 To consider the carrying capacity of infrastructure (sewer, water, fire protection, roads, etc) in establishing residential densities. - 3.
 To provide for rural areas where agriculture is transitioning to large lot residential. - 4.
-To retain a primarily single family residential housing mix, but permit a diversity of housing types. - 5.
+To retain primarily single family residential housing. - 5.
 To avoid sprawling subdivisions consisting only of lots and streets and no local parks or green space. - 6.
 To protect local real estate values. - 7.
 To consider the consistency of the development with the character of the surrounding area.

 - 1. Retain an overall low density (at most one unit per 1.951 acres with on-site sewage disposal systems). - 2.
 Use the width of roads, the capacity of water and sewer systems, and the soil characteristics to limit development to the carrying capacity of the infrastructure, using the densities and land uses on the comprehensive plan recommended land use map as a guide. - 3.
-Avoid development of uses or densities that cannot be serviced by currently available or imminently planned infrastructure, unless such development mitigates its unplanned infrastructure impacts. - 4.
-Consider a Traditional Neighborhood Development as an alternative to standard subdivisions at appropriate crossroads locations.
+Avoid development of uses or densities that cannot be serviced by currently available or imminently planned infrastructure, unless such development mitigates its unplanned infrastructure impacts.